satellite-image-deep-learning/techniques/README.md

 * [rastertodataframe](https://github.com/mblackgeo/rastertodataframe) -> Convert any GDAL compatible raster to a Pandas DataFrame
 * [split-rs-data](https://github.com/Youssef-Harby/split-rs-data) -> Divide remote sensing images and their labels into data sets of specified size
 * [yeoda](https://github.com/TUW-GEO/yeoda) -> provides lower and higher-level data cube classes to work with well-defined and structured earth observation data
+* [MapTilesDownloader](https://github.com/AliFlux/MapTilesDownloader) -> A super easy to use map tiles downloader built using Python

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise